coastalwhite/pulpino-top-level-cw305/program/README.md

 # Programming the Pulpino on CW305

-This readme contains all the information needed to program the PULPINO core on the CW305 given the source files in this repository.
-This readme assumes that you have a ready synthesized project according to [the setup guide in this repository](../setup/README.md).
-First, this readme gives a small overview of the memory system and the solutions to program each of them.
+This README contains all the information needed to program the PULPINO core on the CW305 given the source files in this repository.
+This README assumes that you have a ready synthesized project according to [the setup guide in this repository](../setup/README.md).
+First, this README gives a small overview of the memory system and the solutions to program each of them.
 Then, all the specifics a given to program each of them.

 ## Overview

-The Pulpino contains 3 main memories:
+The PULPINO contains 3 main memories:

 1. Bootcode ROM
 2. Instruction RAM